SyedSarafeenaAli/KeywordExtractionSystem/README.md

 1. Text Preprocessing

-Clean raw textual data
+a) Clean raw textual data

-Remove noise (HTML tags, punctuation, special characters)
+b) Remove noise (HTML tags, punctuation, special characters)

-Remove stopwords
+c) Remove stopwords

-Perform tokenization
+d) Perform tokenization

-Apply lemmatization
+e) Apply lemmatization

 2. Feature Engineering

-Convert text into numerical format using CountVectorizer
+a) Convert text into numerical format using CountVectorizer

-Apply TF-IDF transformation for weighting terms
+b) Apply TF-IDF transformation for weighting terms

 3. Keyword Extraction

-Rank terms based on TF-IDF scores
+a) Rank terms based on TF-IDF scores

-Extract top-N keywords from a document
+b) Extract top-N keywords from a document

 4. Deployment

-Build a Flask-based web interface
+a) Build a Flask-based web interface

-Allow users to upload text documents
+b) Allow users to upload text documents

-Display extracted keywords dynamically
+c) Display extracted keywords dynamically

-DATASET AND FEATURES
+# DATASET AND FEATURES:-

-DATASET
+DATASET:

 This project does not rely on a fixed public dataset during runtime.
-Instead, it uses:

-A training corpus used to build:
+Instead, it uses a training corpus used to build:-

 count_vectorizer.pkl